DerekStrickland/katakoda/consul-mesh-gateways/step1.md

 * The server key contains parameters related to the server pods.
 The chart is configured to create one Consul server per Kubernetes node.
 * The Consul service mesh is enabled by setting the connectInject key to true.
 When the service mesh connect injector is installed, then a sidecar proxy is automatically added to all pods.
 * The ui section enables Consul web UI.
-* The meshGateway section defines the deploy of a Consul mesh gateway that will be used for the communications to and from the secondary datacenter you will deploy later in this lab.
+* The meshGateway section defines a Consul mesh gateway that will be used for the communications to and from the secondary datacenter you will deploy later in this lab.

 ### Deploy primary datacenter (`dc1`)